/>

 Most people assume UK visa and passport photo requirements are identical.
 They are not.
 Getting this wrong is the most common reason visa photos are rejected at application centres.

-RequirementUK Visa (UKVI)UK Passport (HMPO)
+RequirementUK Visa / permission (UKVI)UK Passport (HMPO)

-SubmissionVFS/TLS centreHMPO portal or post
+SubmissionGOV.UK upload and/or VFS/TLSHMPO portal or post

 The practical rule: if you need photos for both a visa and a passport application, use light grey background — it satisfies both UKVI and HMPO requirements.
 White works for visa only, not for HMPO passport.